Kineshma constituency

-The Kineshma constituency (No.92 (Note: No.80 in 1993-1995, No.79 in 1995-2003, No.81 in 2003-2007)) is a Russian legislative constituency in Ivanovo Oblast.
-The constituency covers eastern half of Ivanovo and northern Ivanovo Oblast.
-After 2025 redistricting Ivanovo Oblast is slated to lose one of its two constituencies, so Kineshma constituency is going to be dissolved and merged with Ivanovo constituency.
+The Kineshma constituency (No.92 (Note: No.80 in 1993-1995, No.79 in 1995-2003, No.81 in 2003-2007)) was a Russian legislative constituency in Ivanovo Oblast in 1993–2007 and 2016–2026.
+The constituency covered eastern half of Ivanovo and northern Ivanovo Oblast.
+After 2025 redistricting Ivanovo Oblast lost one of its two constituencies, so Kineshma constituency was dissolved and merged with Ivanovo constituency.

-The constituency has been represented since 2021 by United Russia deputy Mikhail Kizeyev, former Member of Ivanovo Oblast Duma and ophthalmologist, who won the open seat, succeeding one-term United Russia incumbent Yury Smirnov.
+The constituency was last represented by United Russia deputy Mikhail Kizeyev, former Member of Ivanovo Oblast Duma and ophthalmologist, who won the open seat in 2021, succeeding one-term United Russia incumbent Yury Smirnov.
+Kizeyev did not seek re-election in 2026.